Affiliate Disclosure

 2. Collinite 845 Insulator Wax — Longest-Lasting

-An old-school favourite that refuses to die — originally an electrical insulating wax, it shrugs off months of weather.
+An old-school favorite that refuses to die — originally an electrical insulating wax, it shrugs off months of weather.
 If durability is your only metric, this is the winner.
 Pros: exceptional longevity, cheap, a little goes a long way.
 Cons: thinner-looking gloss than carnauba, and it can be finicky — apply very thin or it’s a pain to buff.
-See our longest-lasting wax test for the head-to-head.
+See our longest-lasting wax guide for the head-to-head.

 3. Turtle Wax Hybrid Solutions Ceramic Spray — Best Value